Where Should You Place Surveillance Cameras on a Construction Site?

+Construction sites are constantly evolving environments, with layouts changing almost daily.
 From a security perspective, any new developments on your site can introduce new areas of vulnerability and security risks.

-Below, WCCTV’s security experts have narrowed down the top three areas you should consider when setting up your security system on your job site.
+Despite this confusion, certain areas should never be without surveillance.
+Below, our experts have narrowed down the top three places to consider when setting up your security system on your jobsite.

 The areas where you store valuable tools and materials at the end of each day are a natural attraction for thieves.